-In the 2021-22 Hockey Season, a U11 AA Pilot Project was established in the Northern Alberta Interlock league.
+In the 2021-22 Hockey Season, a U11 AA Pilot Project was established in the NAI league.
 This pilot offered unique scheduling opportunities considerate of league geographics, as well as a formal tryout process similar to that used in the AA Hockey Model.
 Unlike the regular tiering process, members of the U11 AA pilot were determined prior to the season, allowing players to be certain of the level of competition at which they would participate, and ensuring that players could access the level of hockey suitable for their abilities, regardless of their location.

 - Scope of the Project/Objectives

 - League Structure

 - Player Movement